hugochan/GraphFlow/README.md

 If you found this code useful, please consider citing the following paper:

-Yu Chen, Lingfei Wu, Mohammed J. Zaki. **"Graphflow: Exploiting Conversation Flow with Graph Neural Networks for Conversational Machine Comprehension."** *In ICML 2019 Workshop on Learning and Reasoning with Graph-Structured Representations (ICML LRG 2019).
-June 2019.*
+Yu Chen, Lingfei Wu, Mohammed J. Zaki. **"Graphflow: Exploiting Conversation Flow with Graph Neural Networks for Conversational Machine Comprehension."** In *Proceedings of the 29th International Joint Conference on Artificial Intelligence (IJCAI 2020)*, Yokohama, Japan, Jul 11-17, 2020.

     @article{chen2019graphflow,